If you see this after your page is loaded completely, leafletJS files are missing.

 - Just look unusually beautiful, for example the endless sea of flowers in Skilpad Wild Flower Reserve (South Africa).

 - Are shaped by unique processes.
-Lake Vostok in Antarctica is oversaturated with oxygen which in low temperatures and under high pressure most likely serves as a habitat for yet unknown organisms to be discovered somewhere in future.
+Lake Vostok in Antarctica is oversaturated with oxygen which in low temperatures and under high pressure most likely serves as a habitat for yet unknown organisms to be discovered somewhere in the future.

-- Contain unusually high number of endemic species – found only here.
+- Contain an unusually high number of endemic species – found only here.
 Thus mere 240 metres long Movile Cave (Romania) contains 33 species found nowhere else on Earth.

 - Contain large number of representatives of very rare species.
 The small Aldabra is virtually dominated by Aldabra Giant Tortoise and this animal actively shapes the ecosystem of island.